pvonglehn/la-gran-belleza-text-analysis/README.md

 # _La gran belleza_ data analysis

+Full code for this project can be found [here](https://github.com/pvonglehn/la-gran-belleza-text-analysis).

 Text and network analysis of data from the Spanish language literary magazine [_La gran belleza_](https://www.lagranbelleza.es/).
 Graphics used for the purposes of promotion on social media.

 ## Output of project